 Top Smart Plug-in DimmerIdeal for indoor floor and table lamps

-Most 5 GHz routers available are dual-band and have two radios; one 2.4 GHz and one 5GHz.
-Either both frequencies are broadcast with the same Wi-Fi network name or they could be available under slightly different network names.
+As mentioned above, most 5 GHz routers available are dual-band and have two radios; one 2.4 GHz and one 5GHz.
+The very latest models are tri-band with an additional 6 GHz frequency.

 Top Smart Plug